Did you know that mushroom spores are a real problem for space travel – space mushrooms and more….

 Fungus was once found on a Soyuz vessel, the crafts used to take people and equipment to and from the Mir.
 It was discovered along a quartz glass viewport, where it was merrily eating away at the rubber seals.
 The fungus had apparently done enough damage to cause the window to crack.
 As one can imagine, this is less than ideal in space.

-Are mushrooms from space – no one knows for sure but certainly you can get to know John W. Allen, aka Mushroom John, The Legendary Explorer, and Ethnomycologist for some very interesting perspective on mushroom spores and magic mushrooms and on the topic of mycology and fungi.
+Are mushrooms from space – no one knows for sure but certainly you can get to know John W. Allen, aka Mushroom John, The Legendary Explorer, and Ethnomycologist for some very interesting perspective on mushroom spores and mushrooms and on the topic of mycology and fungi.

 Fungi, whether they’re on the Mir or deep within the Chitwan province of Nepal, are what can be called extremophiles, meaning that they can live in a variety of harsh environments.